 We can assist families who are in financial trouble, for whatever reason, with Foodbank vouchers and accessing the Foodbank.
 We offer support with referrals and appointments to NELFT, Medway’s Young Person’s Wellbeing service, and will support both the child and the parent through the whole process.

-If you would like more information about this contact Mrs Jones at The Rowans on 01634 338803.
+If you would like more information about this, please contact Miss Jones at The Rowans on 01634 338803.

-Welfare Support interventions will also attend and support in various meetings, assessments, referrals and reviews.
+Welfare Support will also attend and support in various meetings, assessments, referrals and reviews.